sament/cache_x/README.md

 Using Erlang Term Storage(ETS) we are able to have a battled tested in-memory store capable of handling concurrent requests.
 Internally the cache handles retrieving records asynconously in order to avoid waiting for other processes to complete their tasks.
-Lazy operations over eager loading.
+This aproach makes it faster.
+[Lazy operations over eager]

-Let's do food.
+Let's look at some food data that are transferred.

 ======================================